 Where: 8668 Kirtland Chardon Rd, Willoughby

-Back again in 2022 is the real-life game of Candy Land you can play inside the Penitentiary Glen Nature Center.
+Back again this year is the real-life game of Candy Land you can play inside the Penitentiary Glen Nature Center.
 The game this year takes players on a birding adventure to learn about birds and their habitats.
 Along with the life-sized game board, there are also crafts, scavenger hunts, and more.

 On Saturdays, you can also look forward to an outdoor campfire with s’mores, and on Sundays you can meet live animals.